sfulham/docker-guacamole/.github/SECURITY.md

 your efforts and responsible disclosure and will make every effort to acknowledge your contributions.

-Report security bugs by emailing the maintainer at dev@oz.nu
+Report security bugs by emailing the maintainer at sfulham@shaunfulham.com.au

 The maintainer will acknowledge your email within 48 hours, and will send a more detailed response within 48 hours indicating the next steps in handling